microsoft/X-Mem/src/README.md

 HARDWARE:

-- Intel x86-64 CPU.
-RECOMMENDED: Recent CPU with SSE2 and AVX extended instruction sets for improved throughput benchmarking capabilities.
+- Intel x86-64 CPU supporting AVX extensions (Sandy Bridge or later).

 WINDOWS:

 - Microsoft Windows 64-bit, 8.0 or later, Server 2012 or later.
 - Microsoft Visual C++ 2013 Redistributables (64-bit)
+- Potentially, Administrator privileges, in order to:
+	- use large pages, if the --large_pages option is selected (see USAGE, below)
+	- use the PowerReader interface, depending on end-user implementation
+	- elevate thread priority and pin threads to logical CPUs for improved performance and benchmarking consistency

 GNU/LINUX:

 - GNU utilities with support for C++11.
 Tested with gcc 4.8.2 on Ubuntu 14.04 LTS.
 - libhugetlbfs.
 You can obtain it at <http://libhugetlbfs.sourceforge.net>.
 On Ubuntu systems, you can install using "sudo apt-get install libhugetlbfs0".
+- Potentially, administrator privileges, if you plan to use the --large_pages option.
-During runtime, if the --large_pages option is selected, you may need to first manually ensure that large pages are available from the OS.
+	- During runtime, if the --large_pages option is selected, you may need to first manually ensure that large pages are available from the OS.
 This can be done by running "hugeadm --pool-list".
 It is recommended to set minimum pool to 1GB (in order to measure DRAM effectively).
 If needed, this can be done by running "hugeadm --pool-pages-min 2MB:512".
 Alternatively, run the linux_setup_runtime_hugetlbfs.sh script that is provided with X-Mem.

 ------------------------------------------------------------------------------------------------------------
 INSTALLATION